 College life, for resident students, is communal life.
 Students live together in apartments or dorms and share their music, their ideas, their belongings, their clothes, and their germs.
 It is a truth of college life that many students begin to get sick just a few weeks into the semester.
 They are tired, may not be eating right, and they have been living together and exposing each other to their germs.

-You will not be able to prevent your student from getting sick, just as you couldn’t prevent it when he started pre-school or kindergarten.
-You can, however, send him to school with a first aid kit, a comfort pack for when illness does strike, and some reminders of ways to try to fend off some illness or shorten the duration of the inevitable.
+You will not be able to prevent your student from getting sick, just as you couldn’t prevent it when they started pre-school or kindergarten.
+You can, however, send them to school with a first aid kit, a comfort pack for when illness does strike, and some reminders of ways to try to fend off some illness or shorten the duration of the inevitable.

-Remember that your student may roll her eyes at your suggestions, or may dismiss your reminders, but then she may actually act upon them later.
-Here are a few of the common sense reminders to pass on to your student before she begins her life in the dorm.
+Remember that your student may roll their eyes at your suggestions, or may dismiss your reminders, but then they may actually act upon them later.
+Here are a few of the common sense reminders to pass on to your student before they begin life in the dorm.

 - Wash your hands.
 It’s simple, and we’ve heard it all of our lives.
 It was especially reinforced during the flu seasons of the past few years.
 Washing your hands well and often is one of the best ways to prevent the spread of germs.
-(Give him a jar of hand sanitizer to keep in his room.)
+(Give your student a bottle of hand sanitizer to keep in their room.)

 - Don’t leave your toothbrush lying around in shared bathrooms.
 Take it, and any cup that you use, back to your room.
 They can pick up unwanted germs just being in the bathroom.

 - Wear shower shoes to, from, and in the shower and bathroom.